 The doctoral candidate, custos and opponent meet on the day of the public defence before the defence to discuss how the event proceeds; there is some variation between faculties.
 The doctoral candidate, custos and opponent together agree on the meeting and the administrative secretary of the faculty helps with practical arrangements, such as reserving a room or ordering lunch and coffee.

 In the public defence, the attire of the doctoral candidate, opponent and custos will be dignified and suited to the occasion – it must be discussed and agreed on earlier by these three.
 Men can wear a tailcoat or a dark suit and women usually wear a black (dark) dress or a two-piece suit (skirt or trousers).
 Insignia are not used.
 Jewellery should not be prominent.
 An international opponent can wear a doctoral gown.

-There are no guidelines for the audience dress code at the public examination.
+There is no dress code for the audience at the public examination.

 These guidelines describe academic traditions, but it is not required that you follow them to every detail.

 Men: A black, navy or dark-grey suit, single- or double-breasted – the fabric can have discreet stripes.
 A potential waistcoat should be made of the same fabric as the suit or its colour should be in harmony with the suit.
 White shirt.
 A tactful tie or bow tie that works with the suit (not white).
 Dark socks and shoes with slim soles.

 Women: An elegant black (dark) dress or a light two-piece (skirt or trousers).
 Light shoes.
 Socks should complement the dress, e.g. the colour can flatter that of the shoes.